g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 ![IMG_5171](https://github.com/user-attachments/assets/6af7748b-6978-44d1-87dc-76061ac17ad6)

 I Literally had to take a picture of my computer monitor with my IPhone so you guys could see the results 😄 and the final administrator command shell!
-You would obiously want to weaponize this to perform a reverse shell, etc.  But for demonstration purposes I wanted you to see the administrator shell.
+You would obviously want to weaponize this to perform a reverse shell, etc.  But for demonstration purposes I wanted you to see the administrator shell.

 ![image](https://github.com/user-attachments/assets/c7f1baca-cc9f-4553-bc85-48251841250c)